 - Maintain beaver dams and flowages and use beaver dam water control devices to maintain a consistent water level (important for protecting property or roads).

 - Locate new roads and development where they are unlikely to be flooded by potential beaver dam sites.

 - For land conservation efforts to successfully protect wetlands wildlife, uplands surrounding wetlands need to be protected as well.
 A 300 foot buffer of upland, unimpacted by development (no paved roads, buildings, etc.) protects water resources and habitat for many species.
 However, to truly isolate the wetland from negative development impacts, this buffer may have to extend 1000 feet or more from the wetland edge.

 - Regenerate and promote growth of aspen and other hardwoods in small patchesor strips along slow streams and rivers to enhance the food supply for beavers.
 Mallards and black ducks will benefit, as they nest on open ground around waterbodies.

 - New Hampshire Fish and Game tracks sightings of rare reptiles and amphibians.
-Report any sightings to the NH Reptile and Amphibian Reporting Program (click to link to online reporting site).
+Report any sightings to the NH Reptile and Amphibian Reporting Program (click and scroll down to learn more about reporting sightings).